MicrosoftDocs/minecraft-creator/creator/Documents/ConvertingTexturePacks.md

 - Obtain and install the latest version of the Minecraft Bedrock Edition game app.
 - Follow the comprehensive [Java Edition vs. Bedrock Edition](https://docs.google.com/spreadsheets/d/1uwoxDjL_rWqTLaMFUbA-Vo8Prsv4lHvge0KBloMi9Go/edit#gid=0) (WIP) texture database for comparison of specific texture files.
 - In general, copy over your Java Edition texture files to the copy of the vanilla Bedrock Edition texture pack.
 Make sure that every Java Edition file copied over is replacing an existing Bedrock Edition file.
 If there is no corresponding Bedrock Edition file, it’s not needed and shouldn’t be present in the Bedrock Edition pack.
 - Conversely, some textures in Bedrock Edition don’t exist in Java Edition or are of a different type or format.
-Reference the [Java Edition vs. Bedrock Edition](https://docs.google.com/spreadsheets/d/1uwoxDjL_rWqTLaMFUbA-Vo8Prsv4lHvge0KBloMi9Go/edit#gid=0) texture database for specifics and/or compare the corresponding Java Edition and Bedrock Edition texture files to understand the differences.

 **Nonexistent:** Don’t copy over any Java Edition files that don’t exist in the Bedrock Edition vanilla texture pack.
 This includes `.mcmeta` files.